Your donations of toys, clothes, books and other items help young patients and their families through difficult times.

 Donations of toys, games, party supplies and other items can help make difficult and sometimes frightening hospital stays more manageable for young patients.

 - Birthday party supplies, such as balloons, party hats, plates and napkins

 - Craft supplies, such as crayons, stickers and construction paper

 - Items to promote mental and physical wellness, such as personal massagers and journals

 - Stuffed animals

-- Video games, particularly games and controllers for Wii
+- Video games, particularly for PlayStation 4 and Xbox

 You can donate these items to the Happiness for Health program — which distributes them to patients at MU Children’s Hospital — or to the pediatric unit of the Missouri Psychiatric Center.
 The unit serves children ages 5 to 18 who require acute psychiatric care; they typically spend five to seven days in the hospital.